learnercys/MetaCoin/README.md

 [Ganache][ganache] is a desktop application to launch your personal blockchain.
 Ganache can be a more easy-to-understand tool for those new to Ethereum and the blockchain, as it displays much more information up-front.

-[truffle_getting_started]: http://truffleframework.com/docs/getting_started/project "Truffle Getting Started Guideline"
+[truffle_getting_started]: http://truffleframework.com/docs/getting_started/project "Truffle Getting Started Tutorial"
 [interacting_with_the_contract]: http://localhost:9000/docs/getting_started/project#interacting-with-the-contract "Interacting with the contract"
 [ganache]: http://localhost:9000/ganache/ "Ganache"